-An Empire Medical Management Clinician will review each request for admission, procedures or services.
-If evidence-based criteria are met, the review clinician will document clinical data and authorize the requested service.
+An Empire Medical Management Nurse will review each request for admission, procedures or services.
+If evidence-based criteria are met, the review nurse will document clinical data and authorize the requested service.
 Approval letters are mailed to the member, the PCP, the hospital and the attending physician within one business day of the decision.
 If the review nurse determines that the criteria are not met, or there is insufficient information to complete a review, the request for service is referred to a medical director for review.
-Only physicians, or other appropriate healthcare professionals, as defined by CMS, are able to render medical necessity denials.
+Only physicians are able to render medical necessity denials.
 If a denial decision is indicated, the notification includes information regarding the appeal process, availability of a physician to discuss the case, and the reason for the denial including the specific clinical criteria or benefits provision.

 Appropriately licensed and trained professionals make UM decisions according to established criteria.
 Nonclinical associates, under the supervision of a licensed professional, may collect nonclinical data and may approve cases that do not require clinical review.
 Board-certified practitioners are utilized in making decisions of medical necessity.
-Again, only physicians, or other appropriate healthcare professionals, as defined by CMS, are able to render denials.
+Again, only physicians are able to render denials.
 Practitioners from appropriate specialty areas are used as needed for medical necessity reviews and appeals.

-Please contact your local provider relations department to obtain the most current copy of the MA prior authorization list.
+Please contact your local provider relations department to obtain the most current copy of the MA precertification list.

-4.11 How to request a Prior Authorization
+3.22 How to request a Prior Authorization

 Failure to request a prior authorization for an admission or provide notice of emergent inpatient admission will result in administrative denial.
-Notify Empire as early as possible before a planned admission and no later than one business day after an unplanned inpatient admission.
+This policy has been in effect since May 1, 2015.
+Notify Empire as soon as possible for planned or unplanned inpatient admissions, but no later than within one business day of admission.

-If the required prior authorization is not obtained within the specified time frame, the claim will be administratively denied due to failure to notify Empire of the admission.
+If the required precertification is not obtained within the specified time frame, the claim will be administratively denied due to failure to notify Empire of the admission.
 The provider will not receive payment for the service.
 Providers cannot bill the member for these denied services.